-Because of you, I switched to better versions of chicken, fries, desserts, etc. I exercise a little more by walking and dancing.
+Because of you, I switched to better versions of chicken, fries, desserts, etc. I exercise a little more by dancing, running, and walking.
 A strict diet makes me healthier and skinnier than I used to be.
 After you came along, I was even more confident about myself.
 The number of my meltdowns decreased.
 Before you, I had autism-related meltdowns.

 You and I will be together for life.

 Carbohydrates are the main kind of food that raises blood sugar levels.
 That’s why it’s important to be aware of the amount of carbohydrates you eat.
 Simple carbohydrates, or sugar, will begin to raise blood sugar very soon after you eat them.
 Complex carbohydrates, or starchy foods, take longer for the body to change into sugar but will eventually be changed completely to sugar.
 Protein and fat have little effect on blood sugar levels.

 - Be more flexible in your choice of foods and at mealtimes

 - Eat more foods that you enjoy

 To count carbs, you need to:

 - Know which foods contain carbs and find out how many